 This free, four-day event is held in mid-February every year.
 You set the amount of time you wish to count and record the highest single concentration for each species seen together at one time.
 Resources on the GBBC website allow you to print out regional checklists, report your findings online and see the results and summaries during or after the counts have finished.
 Details on the event and how to participate can be found at this link .

 Not available in February to count?
 Or looking for something more comprehensive?
 This one which might fit you better as this count runs all winter long (November through early April).
-There is a $15 fee to register for this count to cover the cost of the research kit you will receive which includes a bird ID poster, wall calendar, feeding guide, tally sheet and more.
+There is an $18 fee to register for this count to cover the cost of the research kit you will receive which includes a bird ID poster, wall calendar, feeding guide, tally sheet and more.
 All participants also receive the quarterly newsletter Birdscope.
 Sign up here.

 Looking to participate year-round and anywhere you go?
 Ready to start keeping your life-list on-line for research purposes?
 Explore the eBird site to see just how extensive and comprehensive it can get.
 Don’t let the intensity of the reporting keep you away from adding your data to one of the fastest growing and largest biodiversity data resources ever compiled (more than 3.1 million bird observations reported across North America in March of 2012!).